MicrosoftDocs/altspace-vr/altspace-vr/explore/beginners-guide.md

 <br>

 AltspaceVR is abuzz with electrifying events, fascinating people, and jaw-dropping environments.
 It's a staggering spectacle, and as you explore it, you may find yourself wishing you could capture the moment.
 Luckily, you can!
 All avatars come with a camera for selfies and snapshots.
-Here's how it works: Find the **Camera** and **Selfie** buttons are located on your **Radial Menu**.
+Here's how it works: The **Camera** and **Selfie** buttons are located on your **Radial Menu**.
 Camera captures the scene you see, while Selfie turns the lens back on you.
 Photos can be found by going to **Main Menu → Me → Gallery**.

 <br>